-Bio-Med Testing Service Inc. 1952 McGilchrist St. SE Salem, OR 97302 503-535-6654
+Bio-Med Testing Service Inc. 3110 25th St. SE Salem, OR 97302 503-585-6654

-Covered employees and individual contractors will be subject to random alcohol and controlled substance testing under the following program:
+Covered employees and individual contractors will be subject to random alcohol and drug testing under the following program:

 - Random selection of covered employees and individual contractors will be made by a scientifically valid method using a computer-based random number generator that is matched with the individual's Employer identification number. - 2.
 Each covered employee shall have an equal chance of being drawn each time selections are made. - 3.
 Selections for testing are unannounced and reasonably spread throughout the calendar year. - 4.
-Random selections are made to ensure testing for controlled substances is conducted at not less than the minimum annual 25% rate and alcohol is conducted at not less than the minimum annual 10% rate, as established by the Federal Transit Administration (FTA).

-- 5. A covered employee shall only be randomly tested for alcohol just before, during, or just after performing safety-sensitive functions, however, he/she may be tested for controlled substances anytime while performing work for the employer. - 6.
-Once a covered employee is notified of selection for random alcohol and/or controlled substances testing he/she shall proceed to the test site immediately.
+Random selections are made to ensure testing for prohibited drugs is conducted at not less than the minimum annual 25% rate and alcohol is conducted at not less than the minimum annual 10% rate, as established by the Federal Transit Administration (FTA). - 5.
+A covered employee shall only be randomly tested for alcohol just before, during, or just after performing safety-sensitive functions, however, he/she may be tested for prohibited drugs anytime while performing work for the employer. - 6.
+Once a covered employee is notified of selection for random alcohol and/or drug testing he/she shall proceed to the test site immediately.